eumetsat/MetopDatasets.jl/docs/src/MetopDataset.md

     missing     missing     missing  missing
     missing     missing  …  missing  missing
 ```
 Here the output variable is `Union{Missing, Float64}` which can be difficult to work with.
-Sometimes it can be and advatange to replace the `missing` values with `NaN` values.
+Sometimes it can be and advantage to replace the `missing` values with `NaN` values.
 This can be done on the variable level.

 ```julia
 var_no_missing = cfvariable(ds, "atmospheric_temperature", maskingvalue = NaN)